 The ODDLPRICE function uses the following arguments:

-- Settlement (required argument) – It is the security’s settlement date. it is the date after the issue date when the security is traded to the buyer.
+- Settlement (required argument) – This is the security’s settlement date. it is the date after the issue date when the security is traded to the buyer.

-- Last_interest (required argument) – It is the security’s last coupon.
+- Last_interest (required argument) – This is the security’s last coupon.

-- Yld (required argument) – It is the security’s annual yield.
+- Yld (required argument) – The security’s annual yield.

-- Frequency (required argument) – It is the number of coupon payments per year.
+- Frequency (required argument) – This is the number of coupon payments per year.
 For annual payments, frequency = 1; for semiannual, frequency = 2; for quarterly, frequency = 4.

 - Basis (optional argument) – It is the type of day count basis to use.
-The possible values of basis are:
+The possible values of the basis are as follows: